davidpanderson/noah/xword/xw.md

 black_square --grid_file bs_15_1
 ```

-After a few seconds it will find a solution, such as
+After a second or so it will find a solution, such as
 ```
 Solution found:
 p l a t e * c y s t * e r r s